AlexW00/anki-patcher/readme.md

 ## Setup

 - run `poetry install`
+- run `poetry shell` and `python -m unidic download` to download the unidic dictionary
 - add an .env file to the root of the project (based on .env.example)
+- install anki-connect add-on in your anki desktop app

 ## Available commands